formigone/full-stack-coding-exercise/README.md

 You do not need to worry about
 * Authorization or authentication
+* Deployment

+## What We Are Looking For
+We will be examining your Git repository prior to your interview.
+Please include the version of Node and MongoDB that you used in your pull request.
+Additionally, we will ask for you to demonstrate the functionality during the interview.

 ## Functionality
 ### List of Site Flags for an Individual Site